mishagray/SwiftTask/README.md

 ```
 I've added a default exception handler for dependentTaskWith, so don't worry if your block throws an exception.
 The task will "complete" with an Exception result value.

+However if you are using SwiftTaskCompletionSource to create a task, you may want to use it.
-Here is a quick SwiftTask exception I made for NSFetchedResultsController, since Core Data likes to throw exceptions
+Here is an extension to NSFetchedResultsController that wraps performFetch in a SwiftTask, since Core Data likes to throw exceptions
 ```swift
 extension NSFetchedResultsController {